tomwhite/tomwhite.github.com/bio.md

 permalink: /bio/
 ---

-## Short version
-Tom White is an Apache Hadoop committer and author of "Hadoop: the Definitive Guide" published by O'Reilly.

-## Long version
-Tom White is one of the foremost experts on Hadoop.
-He has been an Apache Hadoop committer since February 2007, and is a Member of the Apache Software Foundation.
-Tom is a software engineer at Cloudera, where he has worked, since its foundation, on the core distributions from Apache and Cloudera.
-Previously he was an independent Hadoop consultant, working with companies to set up, use, and extend Hadoop.
-He has written numerous articles for O’Reilly, java.net and IBM’s developerWorks, and has spoken at many conferences, including ApacheCon and OSCON.
-Tom has a B.A. in mathematics from the University of Cambridge and an M.A. in philosophy of science from the University of Leeds, UK.
-He currently lives in Wales with his family.
+Tom is a consultant software engineer.
+His long-term professional interest centres around large-scale distributed storage and processing.
+He has been a software engineer for over 20 years, and for the last decade has worked exclusively in distributed systems, as a developer, committer and mentor on numerous projects in the Apache Hadoop big data ecosystem.
+Tom wrote "Hadoop: the Definitive Guide" published by O'Reilly.
+For the last four years he has focused entirely on large-scale storage and processing for genomics and single-cell data projects, including GATK and Scanpy.
+He lives in Wales with his family.